 A calendar of regular meetings of the Port Commission can be found at www.portwhitman.com/port-calendar.
 The schedule can also be obtained by contacting the Port administrative office at 509-397-3791.

 Occasionally a “special” meeting of the Commission is called.
 The date, time, location and purpose of special meetings are published in the local newspaper and posted on the Port website.
 The Port Commission may also meet in an emergency meeting for certain limited purposes, but such meetings are rare.

 The Port of Whitman County has two methods by which the public may address the Port Commission at their meetings.

-The Port has the authority to build fiber optic networks on a wholesale basis only.
+The Port has the authority to build fiber-optic networks.
 The Port cannot provide telecommunication services at all, let alone directly to your home.
-The Port builds the fiber network and leases dark fiber to private sector companies who supply end-user services or to municipalities or other government entities for their own internal use.
+The Port builds the fiber network and leases dark fiber to private sector companies who supply end-user services.
 To learn more about our telecommunications work, please visit www.portwhitman.com/broadband.

 The Port cannot finance a building or loan or grant money to help an individual start a business.
 The Port can build a building for a qualified client and then lease it and the land it sits on to that client.
 For more information on how the Port might be able to assist your business, contact us at 509-397-3791.

 The Port must be very selective in its development plans as it costs the government more to develop a site than the private sector.
 Often this increased cost makes the final lease rate of the property prohibitive in the smaller communities of Whitman County.
 Although the Port can be creative in the writing of leases to encourage small business to grow, the Port has a philosophy of developing only where there is the market or a proven bird-in-hand and community support to do so.